MadanRaj04/ODApp/README.md

 ## Contact

-For any inquiries, feel free to contact us at [madanraj.inbox@gmail.com].
+For any inquiries, feel free to contact me at [madanraj.inbox@gmail.com].

 ---